matthewgallina/smockin/README.md

             curl -i -X GET http://localhost:8001/hello

-    Please note more information can be found in the README.txt file bundled within this project.
+    Further information on running and configuring SMOCKIN, can be found within the README.txt file bundled within this project.